ccubed/PyMoe/README.md

 ### Note about Removed Interfaces
 While I'm pairing down Pymoe to just focus on getting information as I originally intended (a lot of these were only added because I was just going down a list and adding all API features), you're welcome to grab any of my code and put it towards a new library or app.
 Have at it!

+### Note about defaults
+Anime
+: Kitsu is the default anime source because it is a step above the others by providing both streaming links and ID mappings for other services.

+Manga
+: Anilist is the default for manga because it identified more random manga by multiple titles than the others did.
+For example, My Wife Is a Demon Queen / Wo Laopo Shi Mowang Daren / 我老婆是魔王大人 is a chinese manga.
+Anilist identified it by all three titles, Kitsu by two, and myanimelist didn't find it at all.

+VN / LN
+: Well, there's only one source for each, so...